AYER -- "I want to cry," said Benjamin Franklin Pierce. "It made me feel so good that someone would stick up for me."

-Pierce - an honorably discharged U.S. Marine veteran and convicted sex offender - said he was touched by Ayer selectman Frank Maxant's protest at the board last meeting.
-Maxant, a Navy veteran, ripped up a certificate of appreciation presented to him and each board member by Ayer American Legion Post 139 on Feb.
-5.
+Pierce, an honorably discharged U.S. Marine veteran and convicted sex offender, said he was touched by Ayer selectman Frank Maxant's protest at the board's Feb.
+5 meeting.
+Maxant, a Navy veteran, ripped up a certificate of appreciation presented to him and each board member by Ayer American Legion Post 139.

 Maxant claimed the group displayed "social cowardice" and "surrendered to public opinion and increased Mr. Pierce's misery and isolation" by refusing Pierce membership to the post.